Speech Pathology Australia is the national peak body for the speech pathology profession in Australia.

 Position Statements state the position of the Australia relating to a particular topic relevant to the speech pathology profession and issues requiring immediate clarification.

-Clinical Guidelines provide information on clinical and workplace issues relevant to the speech pathology profession.
+Practice Guidelines provide information on clinical and workplace issues relevant to the speech pathology profession.

 The annual report is presented each year at the Association’s Annual General Meeting.
 View the Association’s most recent Annual Report .